montagdude/sboui/README.md

   succeeded when it actually did not.
 * These commands should not present the user with any prompts or questions.
-(If they do by default, this behavior should be disabled in the specification of sync_cmd, install_cmd, and upgrade_cmd when used with sboui.)
-Otherwise, there may be duplicate prompts from sboui and the package manager.
+(If they do by default, this behavior should be disabled in the specification of sync_cmd, install_cmd, upgrade_cmd, and reinstall_cmd when used with sboui.) = Otherwise, there will be duplicate prompts from sboui and the package manager.

 Screenshots
 ================================================================================